NHSDigital/vaccinations-app/README.md

 ```
 npm run dev
 ```

+#### Simulating NHS Login SSO flow
+Our project integrates with NHS Login.
+To simulate the SSO flow, clone this [repo](https://github.com/NHSDigital/vita-login-sso-client-express) and follow the README to set it up.

 #### Mocking API Responses with Wiremock
 Our project utilizes Wiremock to provide mock responses for API endpoints.
 To configure these responses:
 - Place request-response mapping files (JSON) within the `wiremock/mappings` directory.